alecgerald/PC-Parts-Hub-Django/README.md

 ## 🚀 Run Locally

 ### 1️⃣ Download the Project
-- Download the lms.zip file and extract it.
+- Download the zip file and extract it.

 ### 2️⃣ Set Up Virtual Environment
 #### 💻 Windows